 We need your help in using Message Center in the appropriate fashion.
 As administrators, it is important that you do not abuse the system by sending them too many messages to the community.
 It is viewed as spam and will quickly be deleted.
 Please consider the following for effective communication:

 Send only one message.
-Be strategic on the subject line and the timing, particularly if it is an event.
+Be strategic on the subject line and the timing.

 Provide the date, time, location, and contact information where appropriate for your message.

-Consider putting your message in News & Events Daily produced by University Communications.
+Consider submitting your message to News and Events, produced by University Communications.
 The electronic newsletter has a robust calendar for events and has the ability to produce "advertisements" if you have larger events.
-Contact Marie Lang for more information on disseminating your message.
+Contact Marie Lang for more information.